georgie-dev/company-landing-page/README.md

 # company-landing-page
-A Sample of a company landing page
+A Sample of a company landing page (Georgie)

 LIVE LINK:
 https://georgie-company-landing-page.netlify.app/